gsong/my-first-blog/README.windows.md

 1. [Create a PythonAnywhere account][pa-account].

-These steps will set up your project in `%USERPROFILE%/src/djangogirls`—in other words, the `src/djangogirls` subdirectory in your user directory.
+These steps will set up your project in `%USERPROFILE%\src\djangogirls`—in other words, the `src\djangogirls` subdirectory in your user directory.

 🎉 You're ready to start the tutorial!
 Continue with [How the Internet works][internet].
 Note some minor changes you'll have to keep in mind as you